hundredrabbits/Donsol/famicom/README.md

 - Display highscore on splash
 - Implement onscreen guide
 - When shield break, display cyan star next to SP
-- Get rid of the can_run flag? conver to routine
 - Implement sounds

 ## Rules